menacit/practical_cryptography_course/45-usecase_bitcoin.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Bill Badzo (CC BY-SA 2.0)" -->
 ## What is Bitcoin?
+Digital currency and
-Decentralized currency and payment network.
+decentralized payment network.

 First widely used example of cryptocurrency.